anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.10.4"></a>
 ### 7.10.4 Boot Integrity Measurement (TPM)

-Using trusted platform module (TPM) as a hardware root of trust, the measurement of system sensitive components such as platform firmware, BIOS, bootloader, OS kernel, and other system components can be securely stored and verified.
-NFVI Operators should ensure that the platform measurement can only be taken when the system is reset or rebooted; there needs to be no ability to write the new platform measurement in TPM during system run-time.
-The validation of the platform measurements can be performed by TPM’s launch control policy (LCP) or through the remote attestation server
+Using a trusted platform module (TPM) as a hardware root of trust, the measurement of system sensitive components, such as platform firmware, bootloader, OS kernel, static filesystem and other system components can be securely stored and verified.
+NFVI Operators should ensure that the TPM support is enabled in the platform firmware, so that platform measurements are correctly recorded during boot time.

+Additionally, NFVI Operators should ensure that OS kernel measurements can be recorded by using a TPM-aware bootloader (e.g. [tboot](https://sourceforge.net/projects/tboot/) or [shim](https://github.com/rhboot/shim)), which can extend the root of trust up to the kernel level.
+The validation of the platform measurements can be performed by TPM’s launch control policy (LCP) or through the remote attestation server.

 <a name="7.10.5"></a>
 ### 7.10.5 NFVI & VIM